For only the third year, Christmas will be in full effect at The Wizarding World of Harry Potter!

 Christmas in the Wizarding World 2019 – The Magic of Christmas at Hogwarts Castle

-(Note that The Magic of Christmas was only the tip of the projection-mapping spear; since its debut in November 2017, Orlando audiences have received The Nighttime Lights at Hogwarts Castle and Dark Arts at Hogwarts Castle.)
+(Note that The Magic of Christmas was only the tip of the projection-mapping spear; since its debut in November 2017, Orlando audiences have received The Nighttime Lights at Hogwarts Castle in 2018 and Dark Arts at Hogwarts Castle in 2019.)

 Worry not, however – we have some secret wizarding tips to help you get through the experience intact.
 Whether you’re looking for insight on where the best vantage points are, where the least-crowded viewing areas are located, or how to safely (and efficiently) bypass the area altogether on your tour of Islands of Adventure, we have you covered.